HomeMisc LinksProductsExhibitsHow To ApplyOverviewBrochuresContact UsMSDS

 SECTION IX.
 SUPPLEMENTAL INFORMATION

-DISCLAIMER: The information contained in all printed material is provided without warranty of any kind, express or implied.
+The information contained in all printed material is provided without warranty of any kind, express or implied.
 Information is provided solely for consideration, investigation, and verification by the recipients; users should consider this information only as a supplement to other information gathered by or made available to them.
 Users should make independent determinations of the suitability and completeness of all information from all sources to assure proper use and disposal of these materials for the safety and health of personnel and the environment, and for full regulatory compliance.
 The hazard information contained in the Material Safety Data Sheet (“MSDS”) and elsewhere is not a substitute for risk assessment under actual conditions of use.
 Users have the responsibility to be and keep currently informed on chemical hazard information, to design and update their own programs, and to comply with all applicable international, federal, state and local laws and regulations regarding safety, occupational health, right to know, environmental protection, and any other related legislation.

-© Copyright 1998 - 2002 by T & J Enterprises.
+© Copyright 2024 - by T & J Enterprises.
 ALL RIGHTS RESERVED.